isabelrem/2023-Software-Development-Assessment/UserGuide.md

 --------
 These steps can also be found in docker_setup.sh, and involve creating the SQL database and PanelSearch app within Docker containers.
 Users must already have installed docker and mysql for these commands to work.

 To create the SQL database within a docker container, a network for the two containers to connect via, and a volume for data persistence.
-If the user wishes to connect to the cloud SQL database instead of a local docker SQL database, **omit this step**.

     # create docker network for containers to connect via
     docker network create panelsearch-network